Tag

 How to report spam texts on an iPhone

 While it’s nearly impossible to avoid text message spam entirely, you can help cut down on it by reporting spam texts to your carrier and Apple.
-Thankfully, Apple has made this very easy to do in iOS 16 with a one-tap reporting feature.
-This can also be used to report the rare bit of text spam that comes through Apple’s service, but it’s best at helping you report SMS/MMS spam — as long as your carrier supports it.
+Thankfully, Apple has made this very easy to do in 16 with a one-tap reporting feature.
+This can also be used to report the rare bit of text spam that comes through Apple’s iMessage service, but it’s best at helping you report SMS/MMS spam — as long as your carrier supports it.
 Here’s how to do this.

 Step 1: Open the Messages app on your phone.